 When humans first evolved, "doctors" existed as healers and caretakers, focusing on using natural remedies and treating the patient using what they had available.
 The process was a heavily spiritual one, with a connection built between the doctor and each patient.
 They used herbs, and various concoctions, whatever nature had to offer.

 Today, medicine is more science focused, which medicines and cures based on chemicals and anatomy.
 Doctors have better resources and a larger understanding of what exactly they are dealing with thanks to a necessary level of higher education and advancements in technology.
 They are more educated, and better equipped to handle the human body and the pharmaceuticals dispensed to them.
 But are they better healers, or have doctors simply become those able to regurgitate information and come to specific conclusions based on various inputs?
 Simply, has the level of higher education created better doctors but worse caretakers?

-In my opinion, yes.
 I grew up visiting various doctors and hospitals for a variety of health issues.
 Many of those attempted to prescribe me medication and send me on my way, ignoring many of my symptoms and outlying factors.
 They looked at my problem and not at me as a whole.
-So although higher education has, in fact, created more educated doctors, those with higher abilities to truly understand what they are doing, I don't believe it has created more intelligent or well-rounded doctors.
+So although higher education has, in fact, created more educated doctors, those with higher abilities to truly understand what they are doing, I don't believe it has created better patient care.

 I believe there's more to being a doctor than education.
 It also involves the ability to think outside of the box and connect symptoms that may not be connected.
 But most of all, it involves caring for patients, not just as objects or a problem to be solved, but as people with multiple factors coming to them for help.